Terms & Policies

 3. Invalid Payment.
 If a payment is not successfully settled due to expiration of a Credit Card, insufficient funds, or otherwise, Customer remains responsible for any amounts not remitted to Plait and Plait may, in its sole discretion, either (i) invoice Customer directly for the deficient amount, (ii) continue billing the Credit Card once it has been updated by Customer (if applicable) or (iii) terminate this Agreement.

 4. Changing Credit Card Information.
-At any time, Customer may change its Credit Card information by providing updated Credit Card information via the Dashboard or by messaging Plait’s customer support.
+At any time, Customer may change its Credit Card information by providing updated Credit Card information via the Workspace or by messaging Plait’s customer support.

 6. Payment of Outstanding Fees.
 Upon any termination or expiration of the Subscription Term, Plait will charge Customer's Credit Card (or invoice Customer directly) for any outstanding fees for Customer's use of the Services during the Subscription Term, after which Plait will not charge Customer's Credit Card for any additional fees.